AzureADQuickStarts/AppModelv2-WebApp-WebAPI-OpenIDConnect-DotNet/README.md

 ### Step 2: Register your Web API - *TodoList-Service* in the *Application registration portal*

-1. Open the solution in Visual Studio to configure
 1. Sign in to the [Application registration portal](https://apps.dev.microsoft.com/portal/register-app) either using a personal Microsoft account (live.com or hotmail.com) or work or school account.
 1. Give a name to your Application, such as `WebApp-WebAPI-OpenIDConnect-DotNet-TodoList-Service`.
 Make sure that the *Guided Setup* option is **Unchecked**.
 Then press **Create**.
 The portal will assign your app a globally unique *Application ID* that you'll use later in your code.
 1. Click **Add Platform**, and select **Web API**